Convenors: Emmanuel, Salesian, CRC Melton, SACCSS Executive Officer

 game lost on forfeit for offending team and opposition awarded the win.

-8. The ladder will be calculated like a normal football ladder
+8. The ladder will be calculated as per a regular Australian Rules Football football ladder.

 – 4 points for a win, 2 points for a draw and 0 points for a loss.

 – Percentage will be calculated using points for and points against.